 - Lack of Credible References or Verifiable Work History: Do your homework!
 If the candidate you’re looking at does not have a verifiable work history, or they lack at least a few credible references, you’re taking a big risk.

 - Poor Communication: How fluent are they in their primary language?
 Do they frequently make typos and grammatical mistakes across multiple platforms?
 (One or two may be excusable, but not every platform.)
 Are they sloppy?
 Most importantly, do they respond in a timely manner?

 - Unwilling to Adapt: You may have a particular setup, tool or protocol for your employees that other remote workers are not used to.
 Be sure that your potential candidates are willing to adapt to your methods if and when necessary.
 This does not mean they cannot suggest changes or better practices in the future, but there is a time and place for such a thing.
 You want to be sure that, even though they’re independent, they are willing to follow procedure and do as instructed.

-How to Find Remote Candidates
+How to Find Candidates for a Remote Team